Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Implementation, verification and benchmarking

-In Figs.~\ref{fig:NRE_on_Garnet}(a–c), we observe that the accuracy of ZNE is highly sensitive to the choice of noise scale factors.
-In general, the optimal selection is unknown a priori; however, in these figures, we find that ZNE performs best in panel (c), where the noise scale factors are odd integers.
-This behavior may be attributed to the gate-based noise amplification working more accurately in this setting.
-In sharp contrast, NRE provides remarkably stable and accurate predictions across all choices of noise scale factors.
+As shown in Figs.~\ref{fig:NRE_on_Garnet}(f–h), ZNE is highly sensitive to the choice of noise scale factors.
+Because the optimal set of scale factors is generally not known \emph{a priori}, this sensitivity limits its practical robustness.
+Among the tested cases, ZNE performs best in panel (h), where the noise scale factors are odd integers; a plausible explanation is that gate-based noise amplification is implemented more consistently for these values.
+In contrast, NRE yields comparatively stable estimates across all tested noise-scale configurations.

-In Figure~\ref{fig:NRE_on_Garnet}(i), NRE reduces the relative bias by two-orders of magnitude more than any other method.
-Furthermore, in Figure~\ref{fig:NRE_on_Garnet}(j), which corresponds to the deeper and noisier circuit of panel~\ref{fig:NRE_on_Garnet}(j), all other methods fail to produce an accurate prediction.
-Notably, CDR and vnCDR perform particularly poorly in this case, due to an increased mismatch between the noise scaling of the target and training circuits.
-In contrast, NRE remains the most reliable, recovering the ideal expectation value with $90\%$ accuracy.
+Finally, Fig.~\ref{fig:NRE_on_Garnet}(j) corresponds to a substantially noisier regime in which even the smallest noise scale factor causes strong suppression of the target expectation value.
+In this setting, all other error-mitigation methods considered here fail to recover an accurate estimate, whereas NRE remains the most reliable and recovers an estimate within approximately $10\%$ of the ideal expectation value.

-\subsubsection{\(\operatorname{H}_4\) molecule}
+\subsection{\(\operatorname{H}_4\) molecule}

-Given that the transverse-field Ising model (TFIM) described in the previous section has a very sparse and structured Hamiltonian, a natural question is how well our method will perform in more general settings.
-To investigate this aspect, we turn to electronic structure (ES) Hamiltonians from quantum chemistry, which are of the form:
+While the TFIM Hamiltonian considered above has a relatively sparse and structured form, many practical applications involve Hamiltonians with significantly denser interaction structure.
+To assess the performance of NRE in such settings, we next consider electronic structure Hamiltonians arising in quantum chemistry.